Ornithoprion: Discovery and naming

-Like many other fish fossils from the Mecca and Logan quarries, the studies of the holotype and paratypes of Ornithoprion were primarily performed by radiographic imaging.
+Like many other fish fossils from the Mecca and Logan quarries, study of the holotype and paratypes of Ornithoprion were primarily performed by radiographic imaging.
 The specimens, which are extremely delicate, were not extracted from the surrounding rock matrix and were instead scanned via stereoscopic X-rays to study the hard parts of the body from within the shale.
 The Staunton Formation specimen, FMNH PF-2656, was also cut into multiple cross-sections, which allowed for study of the internal anatomy of the scales and teeth.
-At the time of its discovery Ornithoprion was one of the few members of its order known from postcranial fossils, alongside the genera Fadenia, Erikodus, and what would later be described as Eugeneodus.
+At the time of its discovery, Ornithoprion was one of the few members of its order known from postcranial fossils, alongside the genera Fadenia, Erikodus, and what would later be described as Eugeneodus.
 (Note: Prior to its description in 1981, Eugeneodus was referred to as "Agassizodus sp.")
-It also represented one of only a small number of holocephalans from the Paleozoic in which the endoskeleton was known, and alongside the related Fadenia was the only one known to preserve the gills.
+It also represented one of only a small number of holocephalans from the Paleozoic era in which the endoskeleton was known, and alongside the related Fadenia was unique in preserving the gill arches in detail.

 The genus name, Ornithoprion, translates literally from Greek as 'bird saw' and was given in reference to the saw-like row of teeth in the lower jaw and the animal's pointed, beaked skull.
-The species name, O. hertwigi, honors German zoologist Oscar Hertwig.
+The specific name, hertwigi, honors German zoologist Oscar Hertwig.